Smith-And-Rune/Iron165/BuildGuide.md

 ## Reassembly

+**The reassembly process detailed below is EXTREMELY IMPORTANT for Iron series keyboards made from polycarbonate (PC).
+Polycarbonate is much softer than aluminum, which means extra care must be taken during reassembly.**

 It is now time to start putting everything back together.
 Ensure that the plate/PCB combo is seated into your Iron correctly.
 There is a little bit of wiggle room, and you can potentially misalign it before assembling, so please make sure to double-check before assembly.
 Once the top is aligned over the plate/base, keep a firm grip on the board and flip it over on a soft cloth face down.
 Have the (8) M2.5x10m case screws handy to screw back into the board.

 Starting at position #1 (see below), drop the screw in the bottom case screw hole.
 Using your free hand squeeze the board tight next to position #1 to compress the gaskets.
 This can be accomplished either by pressing down on the base while the board is laying on a flat surface or with both the top and bottom grasped together in one hand.
 Proceed to screw in the case screw approximately 2mm or four full rotations.